kivudesign/Validator/README.md

 # WEPESI VALIDATION
-this module will help to do your own input validation from http request `POST` or `GET`.
+Validate your input value with a simple model tools.

 ## INTEGRATION
 The integration is the simple thing to do.